nickisnoble/shed/README.md

 These are the ideal features.
 Once things are actually implemented, they will be removed from plans and rewritten under documentation.

 ### The create command
 Creates new projects from boilerplates.
 Defaults to static.
 This is the core functionality.
-Boilerplates/templates are possibly stored in `~/.shed/templates`, and are each version controlled (though `.git` is not copied during the `create` command).
+Boilerplates/templates are possibly stored in `~/.shed/templates`, and are each locally version controlled (though `.git` is not copied during the `create` command).
 Also fills in package.json, etc, with the proper info.

 Should work like this:

-`$ shed create foo` - create a new directory called 'foo', set up static site boilerplate, run follow up.
+`$ shed create foo` - create a new directory called 'foo', set up [static site boilerplate](https://github.com/nickisnoble/hotplate), run follow up.

-`$ shed create -w foo` - create a new directory called 'foo', set up wordpress theme boilerplate, run follow up.
+`$ shed create -w foo` - create a new directory called 'foo', set up [wordpress theme boilerplate](https://github.com/NickNobleWorks/Nothin), run follow up.

-`$ shed create -g foo` - create a new directory called 'foo', set up ghost theme boilerplate, run follow up.
+`$ shed create -g foo` - create a new directory called 'foo', set up [ghost theme boilerplate](https://github.com/nickisnoble/apparition), run follow up.

 #### Follow up =